 Simply, I like the waves and to paddle about at a (tropical) beach – but that’s usually about it.

-However, when special places require it – I don a mask and flippers and go for it.
-Such places like the Red Sea coast of Sinai in Egypt and its infamous Blue Hole.
+Yet, when special places require it – I grab a mask and flippers and go for it.

 To quote Wikipedia: The Blue Hole is a submarine sinkhole (a kind of cave) around 130 meters deep.
 There is a shallow opening around 6 meters deep, known as ‘the saddle’ – opening out to the sea, and a 26 m long tunnel, known as the arch.
 The hole itself and the surrounding area has an abundance of coral and reef fish.